Should I Become a Mortgage Underwriter?

 Step 4: Begin Working as a Mortgage Underwriter

 After becoming licensed, an individual can work as a mortgage underwriter.
-To perform their job, a mortgage underwriter might review an applicant's credit and financial reports, meet with applicants to obtain more information about their loans, explain the application process or the different types of mortgages that are available and approve (or deny) applications.
+To perform his or her job, a mortgage underwriter might review an applicant's credit and financial reports, meet with applicants to obtain more information about their loans, explain the application process or the different types of mortgages that are available and approve (or deny) applications.